 - The date and time - The child or adult's name, address and date of birth - The nature of the allegation - A description of any visible injuries - Observations e.g. a description of the child or adult's behaviour and physical and emotional state - What the child or adult said and what was said in reply.
-Please record this as accurately as possible, using their own words far as possible - Any action taken as a result of the concerns being raised e.g. who was spoken to and resulting actions.
-Include names, addresses and telephone numbers - Sign and date what has been recorded - Store the information in accordance with relevant procedures, e.g. Data Protection - Send the form to the Designated Safeguarding Officer
+Please record this as accurately as possible, using their own words as far as possible - Any action taken as a result of the concerns being raised e.g. who was spoken to and resulting actions.
+Include names, addresses and telephone numbers - Sign and date what has been recorded - Store the information in accordance with relevant procedures, e.g. Data Protection - Send the form to the Designated Safeguarding Lead

-Making a Referral to Staffordshire Children's Social Care
+Making a Referral to Staffordshire Childrens Advice and Support Service